Joseph Hackmey: Biography

 Joseph Hackmey is a fifth-generation Israeli.
 His paternal grandfather, Joseph Hackmey Shvili, directed Barclays bank when it was the largest bank in Mandatory Palestine; his maternal grandfather, Moshe Carasso, was a prominent businessman in Palestine.
 Hackmey's father, David, established an assurance agency in 1943, when he was 24 years old; in 1949, he turned his assurance agency into an assurance company; at the time, his partners were the English Phoenix Assurance Company and the Israel Discount Bank.

-Hackmey was born in Tel Aviv, to a Sepharadi-Jerusalemite family on his father's side and a Sepharadi-Greek-Italian family on his mother's.
+Hackmey was born in Tel Aviv, to a Sephardi-Jerusalemite family on his father's side and a Sephardi-Greek-Italian family on his mother's.
 His sister, Nitza Kanfer, is 12 years younger than he.

 Hackmey attended boarding schools in Switzerland.
 He earned a baccalaureate in mathematics at M.I.T. in 1964, then continued his studies at the same institution and earned a master's degree in electrical engineering in 1965, at the age of 20.
 In 1967, the Hebrew University of Jerusalem awarded him an honorary postgraduate diploma in actuarial science and business administration.
 Hackmey received a second master's degree, in Judaic Studies from New York University, in 2013.